LiangChuan97/money_laundering_predictor/README.md

 Linear and tree models were developed and compared.
 The goal was to identify a model that could achieve high recall for suspicious transactions reasonable precision, handle extreme class imbalance, strong ranking ability(PR-AUC), low false negative and reasonable amount of false positive.

+Different thresholds were populated to find the optimum precision, recall, false positive and false negative.

 <h2 align="center">Logistic Regression (Baseline Model) </h2>